 - List of CDL schools by state

-Whether you do it through a driving school or you bootstrap your way through the whole performance, once you have completed the twelve steps listed above, you will be a licensed commercial driver!
+Whether you do it through a driving school or you bootstrap your way, you made the right choice.
+Completing the twelve steps on how to become a truck driver, allows you to be a licensed commercial driver!
 If a job is waiting, that is a good thing.
-However, if you find that you must start searching for jobs, take heart, your CDL is an excellent asset that will help win the trucking job that you want.
+Your CDL is an excellent asset that will help win the trucking job that you want.

 - Our report which lists best trucking companies to work for

 - How to get hired at top trucking companies

 - How much you’ll earn as a truck driver